-Our Health Kicks sports programme offers the opportunity to access regular sporting activity to those accessing mental health services from the Greater Ipswich area who are aged 18 and above.
+Our Health Kicks sports programme offers the opportunity to access regular sporting activity to those accessing mental health services or experiencing mental health issues who are aged 18 and above.
+These sessions run in both Ipswich and Bury St Edmunds throughout the week.

 The above gives service users the opportunity to be part of a team, feel valued and develop all-important social skills.
 As well as having that normality in their weekly routine, that aids rehabilitation.